 This week we painted an ugly picture for bonds in our teleconference.
 One listener asked “do you personally hold any bond funds?”.
-Here we focus on M&G Global Macro Bond fund, a fund that has worked well for a prolonged period, and which has the flexibility to do so looking ahead.

 The teleconference this week

 highlighted some ugly facts about the debt and bond markets.
 Not because many of you have much in bond funds, but because, as we learnt in 2008, the contagion from bond markets can be extreme.
 And in key respects the bond market is in much worse shape now than in 2008.

 Nonetheless the world of bonds has many dimensions, and fund managers have a range of ways in which they can exploit markets, even troubled markets.
 I don’t personally hold any bond funds.
 But many of our advisory clients are long term holders of the M&G Global Macro BondAnalysis Save to my funds Add to basket

 fund.
 Here are some charts to illustrate the key issues.

 The first chart below shows the M&G fund over the last 10 years versus the FTSE 100 index.
 You can see that M&G has done rather well (up 99%), and with a lot less volatility.
 For example the worst month was down -4.2%, whereas the worst month for the FTSE 100 was -12.86%.